 I have a small collection of interesting (to me!) sewing machines.
 I didn’t really intend to start collecting, but once I had a few, and told people about them, I was offered more.
 And eventually, as I learned more, I started buying a one here or there.
 But I figure I’m just the caretaker of these things for a while.

-Most of the machines work, and sew well.
+Most of my machines work, and sew well.
 The goal is that they should all do that.
 I try to use them all occasionally, or, in the case of the very old ones, at least once.
 I sew a bit, but not well, and not nearly enough to justify more than one machine in the house.
 But I enjoy the cleverness and quality that went into their invention and design.
 Early sewing machines live at an interesting intersection of history, aesthetics, precision engineering, and domesticity, all of which I find compelling.
 I think of them as kinetic sculpture, or at least kinetic industrial art.

 Oh, and by way of thanks, and to give credit: the folks on the Victorian Sweatshop forum have been very helpful, as have the members of the TreadleOn mailing list.
 If you’re interested in old machines, those are the places to go!

 If you want to ask about anything here, or just make comments, drop me a line at firstname.lastname@example.org

 The pictures are all clickable for larger versions.
 And if you want to skip the text, and just look at pictures, click on any picture and then use the arrows (or click on the larger image itself) to navigate.

 At the turn of the 20th century, Singer was the largest furniture manufacturer in the world.
 This interesting article talks about that side of their business.